 The Porcelain Anemone Crabs are found on coral and rock reefs across the Indo Pacific area.
 Generally they are only seen on anemones.
 Sometimes one sees porcelain crabs in the branches of coral but usually on close examination these are a different species.

 Porcelain Anemone Crab are filter feeders and filter plankton out the water.
 They are also said to eat mucus given off by the anemone and clean up any debris from within the tentacles.
+In the image below the fans on the mouth attachements can be clearly seen.
+Small pieces of debris and planktonic organisms are filtered out of the water table by repeated fast movements with the fan.
+The fans are retracted back towards the mouth and the particles are eaten.

 As with most crustaceans, the eggs are fertilised by the male and are carried under the body of the female.
 Once they hatch the larvae go through a planktonic stage before settling down and growing into their adult form.